-Zuppa di Farro in the Instant Pot is a delicious Tuscan farro soup with beans that's incredibly nutritious and easy to make.
+Zuppa di Farro in the Instant Pot is a delicious Tuscan farro soup that's incredibly nutritious and easy to make.
 It's infused with Mediterranean flavours and great on its own or with a chunk of crusty bread for a filling meal.

 As you may have gathered by now, I'm a massive soup lover, and recipes that mix grains with veggies to create hearty soups are my jam.